EU steps up PR campaign to overcome U.S. trade deal hostility

 A pan-European protest movement known as 'STOP TTIP' has sprung up, supported by hard left and environmental activists, but also regular Europeans who worry about the impact on jobs, food safety and the power of multinationals.

-Only 39 percent of Germans and 50 percent of French support a trade agreement between Europe and the United States, according to a Pew Research Centre survey.
+Only 39 percent of Germans and 50 percent of French support a trade agreement between Europe and the United States, according to a Pew Research Center survey.

 "WE DO GET IT!"